amrabed/capsula/_posts/2017-03-24-Metasploit-Quickstart-Guide.md

 [*] Starting the payload handler...
 ```
 We now have a server running on our Kali box at `192.168.1.15` listening at port `8080`.
-> **Note**: If you are getting an SSL error at this point, you may need to follow these directions from the <a href="https://github.com/rapid7/metasploit-framework/wiki/Meterpreter-Paranoid-Mode" target="_blank">Metasploit Framework Wiki</a>

 To check the running job(s), use `jobs -l`, or simply `jobs`:
 ```